noobshow/terms/tos/eu.md

 ### 4. Fees and Fines

 Stripe will provide the Services to you at the rates and for the fees ("Fees") described in the [Fee Schedule](https://stripe.com/{{country_code}}/pricing), linked here and incorporated into this Agreement.
 The Fees include charges for Transactions (such as processing a payment) and for other events connected with your Stripe Account (such as handling a disputed charge).
 We may revise the Fees at any time.
-However, we will provide you with at least upon 30 days’ advance notice before revisions become applicable to you (or a longer period of notice if this is required by applicable Law).
+However, we will provide you with at least 30 days’ advance notice before revisions become applicable to you (or a longer period of notice if this is required by applicable Law).

 We may charge additional Fees for cross-border transactions and foreign exchange services.
-In addition to the Fees, you are also responsible for any penalties or fines imposed on you or Stripe by Stripe, Stripe Affiliates, any bank, money services business, payment network, financial institution or other financial intermediary (each a "Financial Services Provider") resulting from your use of Payment Services in a manner not permitted by this Agreement or a Financial Services Provider's rules and regulations.
+In addition to the Fees, you are also responsible for any penalties or fines imposed in relation to your Stripe Account by Stripe, Stripe Affiliates, any bank, money services business, payment network, financial institution or other financial intermediary (each a "Financial Services Provider") resulting from your use of Payment Services in a manner not permitted by this Agreement or a Financial Services Provider's rules and regulations.

 You request a complete blending of Fees for payment card processing for all merchant services charges (MSC) for all payment card brands and categories irrespective of the underlying differences in interchange fees.
 If you do not understand the Fee Schedule or you have a question about Fees, or wish to receive unblended rates for payment card processing, please [contact us](https://stripe.com/help/contact).